stolarczyk/metaboLITE/docs/_docs/index.md

 **And you're ready to go... learn!**

-See the system-specific installation instructions in the **Installation OS** section for more details
+See the system-specific installation instructions in the **Installation Directions** section for more details